Frequently asked questions 2019

-Applications for courses commencing in 2018 – including semester 1 and later teaching periods - open on Monday 7 August 2017.
-See our key dates page for a full list of important dates including closing dates is available from the key dates page.
+Applications for courses commencing in 2019 – including semester 1 and later teaching periods - open on Monday 6 August 2018.
+A full list of important dates including closing dates is available from the key dates page.

 All applications are submitted online.
-Information on how to apply, what happens after you apply and details of how our participating institutions select applicants can be found in the Clarify pages.
+Information about the application process and details of how our participating institutions select applicants can be found in the Clarify pages.

-If you are applying for semester 1 courses and submit your application after Friday 29 September 2017 you must pay a late fee of $130 in addition to the processing fee.
+If you are applying for courses starting in semester 1 2019 and you submit your application after 28 September 2018 your processing fee will increase.

 Yes, if you need to submit supporting documents to SATAC you can upload them online in PDF or JPEG format after you have submitted your application.
 The online instructions will step you through the process.
 You can return to your application to add additional documents via My Application.